tensorflow/flutter-tflite/README.md

 ### Android

-Define the dependency within your app's `build.gradle` as follows:
+Define the dependency within your project's `android/app/build.gradle` as follows:

 ```gradle
 dependencies {